DorotaStaszczuk/BankingApplicationWithAngular/README.md

 ## General info

-Banking application that includes: main site view with account history, transfer, sms token, success and failure modals.
+Single-page application for online banking written using Angular.
+Logging in, main page view with account history, transfer, sms token, success and failure modals.
 Responsive web design done with mobile first approach.
 Firebase Realtime Database used.
 Firebase provides a real-time database and back-end as a service.

 ## Installation